 Most of the time we don’t respond to careers emails because if there’s no work to give out (which is often the case) there’s nothing we can say to you without destroying your hopes in one way, shape or form.
 We can tell you that you’re great but there are no opportunities here (which is disheartening and is most often the case) or we can tell you that you’re not what we’re looking for and potentially stomp on a flower that is yet to blossom elsewhere.
 It’s not personal.

 My suggestion would be to make a note to come back 6 months later and submit your application or enquiry again, as well as keeping an eye on our website for any new listings.
-We also have a mailing list specifically for notifying people about careers opportunities here, which you can sign up for here.
-It may make more sense to sign up for this instead of submitting a job enquiry, then submit an application when a job becomes available.
+We also have a mailing list specifically for notifying people about new career opportunities at our company, which anybody can sign up to.

-Looking for job opportunities is incredibly hard, especially in a particularly competitive and difficult market, but we hope that our small insight into what happens on the other side of the curtain helps you get the most out of your next job enquiry.
+Looking for a job is incredibly hard, especially in a particularly competitive and difficult market, but we hope that our small insight into what happens on the other side of the curtain helps you on your job hunt.
+Good luck!

 Get more content just like this delivered straight to your inbox.
 Sign up to our mailing list.

 Every time we post something new, we’ll send it directly to you.
 No spam, no junk, and you can unsubscribe at any time.

 You can also follow us on social media